 This one-of-a-kind art gallery is a wonderful collaboration of art and science.
 It displays professional and student artwork within a historic physics lab that also houses a 750,000-volt, 20-foot-tall proton accelerator.

 The Barbara A. Kieft Accelerator ArtSpace opened in 2004.
-It is located on the northeast side of Elmhurst College’s beautiful, directly behind the Mill Theatre.
+It is located on the northeast side of Elmhurst University’s beautiful, directly behind the Mill Theatre.

 Know Before You Go